 New legislation passed this year by Congress paves the way for lawsuits against the U.S. government for its failure to warn residents and service members working at these military bases that the drinking water, including in family housing, contained dangerous contaminants.

-While criteria aid the federal government in deciding disability claims filed by veterans and their family members and billions of dollars provide settlements for legal claims for the health effects caused by Camp Lejeune water contamination, one big question remaining is how long a does a Camp Lejeune water contamination claim can take.
+While criteria aid the federal government in deciding disability claims filed by veterans and their family members and billions of dollars provide settlements for legal claims for the health effects caused by Camp Lejeune water contamination, one big question remaining is how long a does a Camp Lejeune water contamination lawsuit take.

 The Amount of Time You Have to File a Claim